 The class will present students with a variety of techniques for escaping a physical attack.
-Students will receive an introduction to the four ranges of self defense: ground, grappling, striking, and weapons.
-Students will learn the principles that apply in any self defense situation and the basic positions and structure of each range.
-The class is appropriate for beginners as well as those with previous self defense or martial arts training.
-2 hrs. activity/wk.
-This course will meet the general education requirement for Health and/or Physical Education.
+Students will receive an introduction to the four ranges of self-defense: ground, grappling, striking and weapons.
+Students will learn the principles that apply in any self-defense situation and the basic positions and structure of each range.
+The class is appropriate for beginners as well as those with previous self-defense or martial arts training.
+2 hrs./wk.